jasset75/Spark-Cassandra-Notes/docs/Examples/dataset-join-02.md

 val session = connector.openSession()
 ```

-- The form to load data from Cassandra is a different between Dataset and RDD.
+- The way to load data from Cassandra is different between Dataset and RDD.
 It is quite easier and conforting.
-It is more optimal filtering at this point.
 ```scala
     // reading datasets to join
     val dsPeople = spark